aicastell/git-server/README.md

+2. Steps to configure git client

 In your local PC you have to:

-    1) Test it docker server is properly running:
+    1) Check if docker server is properly running:

         $ ssh git@<server-running-docker> -p 2222